abbasarezoo/site/_posts/2016-05-02-my-grunt-setup.md

 ---
 layout: post
-title:  "Your first front-end Grunt project"
+title:  "Using Grunt with a front-end project for the first time"
-description: "A beginners guide to setting up a Grunt based project using a basic boilerplate with a few simple tasks"
+description: "This is beginner's guide to setting up a project using the popular task runner and a simple directory setup"
 date:   2016-05-02 08:29:49
 category: Thoughts
 ---

-## What you need
+## 	Before we start

-For this walkthrough you'll need a code editor and a command line application.
+For this guide you'll need a code editor and a command line application.
 For the purposes of this article I'll be using Terminal (Mac).

-You should have a working knowledge of front-end development.
-It is also assumed you are familiar with Git and are comfortable pulling repos to your local environment.
+Having a working knowledge of front-end development will help.
+It is also assumed you are familiar with Git and have used Github before.

-## Why I use Grunt
+## What is Grunt?

-Grunt is known as a 'task-runner' and has thousands of plugins which can be utilised to automate almost any task.
-I use Grunt to automate repetitive tasks such as code compilation and image compression.
+Grunt is a 'task runner' which has thousands of plugins that can be used to automate almost any task.
+I use Grunt mainly for code compilation and image compression.

-My choice to run Grunt is based on nothing other than it was the first one I tried.
-It was easy enough to work with, so it seemed wise to stick with it.
-There are other task runners available that might be more suitable for your needs.

-Ultimately, the payoff of using any task runner is that it will increase the speed of your development dramatically.
+There are other task runners available that may serve your needs better but I won't be getting into the pro's and con's of the alternatives in this guide.
+The fact is using any task runner will increase the speed of your development dramatically.

 Not all projects are the same, so not all Grunt setups are be the same either.
 This boilerplate lays the foundations to create your own setup on a project-by-project basis.